-This post-professional degree program provides the opportunity to engage in research specialization or focus beyond that possible within the professional degree programs.
+This 30-unit, two-semester program provides the opportunity to engage in a research specialization or focus beyond that possible within the professional degree programs.
 Two concentrations are currently available: Architectural Pedagogy and the History and Culture of Architecture.

 Admission requires an application that includes a portfolio, transcripts, a statement of purpose with a specific research focus for the proposed program of study, and three letters of recommendation.
-Admission to this MSAS program requires a faculty member to accept responsibility as the academic adviser who supervises the proposed course work and thesis.
+Admission to the program requires a faculty member to accept responsibility as the academic advisor to supervise the proposed course work and thesis.

 |Mandatory thesis or project||6|

 |Seminars, directed research, and independent study||21|

 Note: A maximum of 15 units can be "double counted" for both the MArch, MLA, or MUD program and the MSAS program.
 Decisions regarding course credit to be "double counted" will be made by the academic advisor.